rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 [Tetra] is a simple 2D game framework, inspired by XNA and Raylib.
 This month, versions 0.5.3 and 0.5.4 were released, with some frequently requested features:

-- A `Mesh` API, allowing users to create arbitary 2D geometry
+- A `Mesh` API, allowing users to create arbitrary 2D geometry
 - Experimental support for high-DPI rendering

 There has also been numerous bug fixes and documentation improvements.
 For full